Forward and hybrid path-integral methods in photoelectron holography: sub-barrier corrections, initial sampling and momentum mapping: Forward and hybrid methods

 \subsection{Hybrid forward-boundary CQSFA}

 Next, we will briefly discuss how the CQSFA has been modified in order to be made less reliant on pre-supposing the orbits' dynamics.
-The CQSFA is formulated and solved as a boundary value problem.
-The aim is to find sets of semiclassical trajectories whose final momenta coincide precisely with the grid points of a grid of final momenta.
+The CQSFA is formulated and solved as a boundary value problem {in which the final momentum is matched to its initial counterpart at the tunnel exit.} The aim is to find sets of semiclassical trajectories whose final momenta coincide precisely with the grid points of a grid of final momenta.
 Prior to solving this problem, one needs appropriate guesses for the orbits.
 In general, to construct a procedure for finding trajectories, one requires a detailed understanding of the initial to final momentum map.
 This can be achieved either by using physical intuition and some pre-knowledge of the dynamics or by direct forward propagation of a great number of trajectories.
 However, the forward propagation itself provides a vast set of initial guesses because the trajectories which have $\textbf{p}_f$ close to a grid point can be readily used as starting points.
-This approach leads to a significantly more robust method, which is not influenced by one's preconceptions about the types of relevant trajectories.
+This approach leads to a significantly more robust method, which is not influenced by one's preconceptions about the types of relevant trajectories. {Computing the relevant orbits in the H-CQSFA consists of three main steps: (i) solving the forward problem, similarly to what is done in the rate-based method described above; (ii) discarding duplicate solutions; (iii) using the remaining final momenta as guesses to solve a boundary problem, in which the initial momenta are refined. } {This binning process was originally developed in \cite{carlsen_advanced_2023}.
+However, this work focused on short pulses and Maslov phase, and used an adaptive clustering method to find the initial conditions.}